Old Irish Farmhouse Carrowcullen

 Come stay and experience late 19th c objects and farmhouse life at Carrowcullen!

 The Old Irish Farmhouse is set on an east west axis with its south gabled end facing Ladies Brae, a dramatic steep passage on the Ox Mountains, from which fierce winds and rain sweep.
 The Sligo walking trails are directly accessible from the house and the quiet country lane.
-Dunmoran Strand and Aughris Head (with the Beach Bar) are minutes drive away.
+Beaches such as Dunmoran Strand and Aughris Head (with the Beach Bar) are minutes drive away.
 Nearby, Beltra Country Market on Saturday mornings offers home-produced food and vegetables in addition to crafts and activities.
+Other activities in the area include Surfing and horseriding.
 Local shops (Collery’s and Ardabrone) service the area.
 The anticipated nearby Coolaney National Mountain Bike Centre will soon be opening.
 The Skreen Dromard guild of the Irish Countrywomen’s Association meets on Wednesday evenings and welcomes guest visitors!
 With prior arrangement, guests may experience the daily sheep herding and checks.
-Carrowcullen also offers visitors an opportunity to engage with our hens, Georgina, Henrietta, Lydia, and Maureen who produce Carrowcullen free-range eggs! and not forgetting the flock of Japanese and Jumbo Italian quails.
+Carrowcullen also offers visitors an opportunity to engage with our roaming hens and quails who provide fresh eggs which are available to purchase and not forgetting the flock of Japanese and Jumbo Italian quails.

 For more information on the Old Irish Farmhouse please visit the website www.oldirishfarmhouse.com

 Old Irish Farmhouse Carrowcullen, Carrowcullen, Near Skreen, Co.
 Sligo, F91 EVK6, Ireland